“She’s probably prettier than me.”

 - comparing yourself to the other woman (50)

 - how to stop comparing yourself to the other woman (42)

 - how do i stop comparing myself to the other woman (27)

 - how to stop infidelity in marriage (25)

 - stop comparing yourself to the other woman (19)

 - how to stop comparing myself to the other woman (14)

 - i keep comparing myself to the other woman (13)

-- stop comparing myself to other woman (1)
+- i keep comparing myself to his previoua women (1)

 - the moment you compare yourself to the other woman (1)